demisto/content/Packs/MicrosoftGraphAPI/Integrations/MicrosoftGraphAPI/README.md

 For more information, refer to the following [article](https://xsoar.pan.dev/docs/reference/articles/microsoft-integrations---authentication#self-deployed-application).

 The *Application Secret* and the *Tenant ID* integration parameters are required for this method.
-Alternatively, *Private Key* and *Certificate Thumbprint* can replace *Application Secret* for Certificate Authorization flow.
+Alternatively, *Private Key* and *Certificate Thumbprint* can replace *Application Secret* for the Certificate Authorization flow.

 The integration supports only Application permission type, and does not support Delegated permission type.